YOLayout/YOLayout/README.md

 @end
 ```

 Here's the implementation file.
-This view's height can change based on the DynamicHeightSubview's height at layout.
+This view's height can change based on the MyCustomView's height at layout.
 ```Objective-C
 // MyView.m
 #import "MyView.h"